South Dakota: Black Hills, Badlands & Mickelson Trail

 7 Day South Dakota Inn Bike Tour

 Get a taste of wild and rugged South Dakota on one of our newer bike tours.
 We cycle through some of the most beautiful sections of the state, including Badlands National Park, Black Hills National Forest and Custer State Park.
 The area teems with wildlife.
 We'll cycle on the Mickelson Trail bike path and see such iconic sites as Mount Rushmore and Crazy Horse.
 We've had requests for this tour for years, so we're thrilled to be offering it now!

-Flat and rolling terrain on a mix of paved roads and the crushed stone Mickelson Trail bike path.
+A mix of flat and rolling terrain with a couple longer climbs on a mix of paved roads and the crushed stone Mickelson Trail bike path.
 Moderate cycling level.

 6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, entrance fees to Badlands National Park, Mount Rushmore, Custer State Park & the Mickelson Trail, detailed cue sheets, van support & trained guides.